emilianotisato/nova-tinymce/readme.md

 # Laravel Nova TinyMCE editor (with images upload capabilities!)

 This Nova package allow you to use [TinyMCE editor](https://tiny.cloud) for text areas.
-You can customize the editor options and... you can **upload images to your server** and put them right there on the text without leaving the text editor!!
+You can customize the editor options and... you can **upload images to your server** and put them right there on the content without leaving the text editor!!

 ## Installation